g0v-it/data-inps/sdaas/README.md

 - the **build.sdaas** file is a script to populate the knowledge base from scratch.
 It requires sdaas platform community edition 2.0+
 - the **axioms** directory contains rules to be processed during reasoning windows.
 - the **data** directory contains local data files
+- the **data/src** directory contains some helper that were used to produce some ttl files.
 - the **gateways** directory contains the code to transform raw data in linked data
 - the **.cache** temporary directory that contains logs and debugging info.
 Not saved in repo.